facelessuser/PyMdown/docs/src/markdown/user-guide/markdown-syntax.md

 # Markdown Syntax

 !!!
 Note "Note"
-    This documentation lays out the syntax of Mark Gruber's Markdown specifications.
+    This documentation lays out the syntax of John Gruber's Markdown specifications.
 This is describing general Markdown syntax.
 If you are using extensions, there may be extra or slightly different syntax.
-This guide is taken from Mark Gruber's [site](http://daringfireball.net/projects/markdown/syntax).
+This guide is taken from John Gruber's [site](http://daringfireball.net/projects/markdown/syntax).
 The content and info is his words, but it is here for convenience.

 ## Overview {: #overview}